 The type of medication you take after the operation coupled with your hormones may slow down your digestion.
 Passing stool may be difficult especially after the first four to five days.
 Constipation is not suitable for your incision as it puts pressure on the wound as you try to push.
 A bloated bowel is also uncomfortable for you and may slow down the healing process.
 Increase roughage in your diet and take more fluids to help you combat indigestion.
 If the condition is too much for you to handle, talk to your doctor.
 He may recommend a stool softener to make it easier for you.

-Finally, during your recovery period, do not lift anything heavier than your baby.
+Finally, during your recovery period, try to not lift anything heavier than your baby.
 Such weight will put pressure on the incision and it is not good for you.
 Care for the incision and clean it as recommended by the doctor.
 When in too much pain, talk to your doctor.
 Do not take anything for granted.
 You had better be safe than sorry.
 Follow the tips above and enjoy a speedy and quick recovery.